Hide

 The parish is now part of the St Ives Team Ministry which is on-line.

-A second church dedicated to St Nicholas was built in 1903/04; details about the plans of this modern church are also available on-line.
+A second church dedicated to St Nicholas was built in 1903/04; Details about the plans of the modern church (ICBS) are available on-line.

 • Roman Catholic.
 The Roman Catholic Church in St Ives is dedicated to the Sacred Heart of Jesus and the patroness and name saint of St. Ives, St. Ia.
 A legendary biography of St. Ia was mislaid or spoilt in the Reformation, but a few details exist.
 St. Ia was apparently, one of a group of Irish missionaries who came to Cornwall about 460 A.D.
 The saint found herself separated from her companions, but after praying she spotted a coracle, (some legends tell of an enormous leal), which carried her safely to the port of Hayle.
 She built an oratory in St. Ives, now the site of the present Parish Church.
 St. Ia worked hard to foster the Christian faith in this part of Cornwall.
 She was martyred with several other missionaries on the orders of Theodoric, a local chieftain who had a castle in Hayle.
 Her relics were placed in the oratory which she had founded.
 During the fifteenth century a new Parish Church was built and her relics were laid there.
 St. Ia's feast is recorded in the liturgical calendar on 3rd February.
 The following Sunday a special Mass and procession are held in her honour in the Catholic Church here and then the whole town celebrates a public holiday "Feast Monday".